 Families and caregivers must closely watch patients who take venlafaxine extended-release tablets.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

-Venlafaxine extended-release tablets is not approved for use in children.
+Venlafaxine extended-release tablets are not approved for use in children.
 Talk with the doctor.

 Treating depression, generalized or social anxiety disorder, or panic disorder.
 It may also be used for other conditions as determined by your doctor.

-Venlafaxine extended-release tablets is a serotonin-norepinephrine reuptake inhibitor (SNRI).
+Venlafaxine extended-release tablets are a serotonin-norepinephrine reuptake inhibitor (SNRI).
 It works by restoring the balance of certain natural substances in the brain (serotonin and norepinephrine), which helps to improve certain mood problems.